All Episodes

 All right, that sort of sets a table, but there's lots more out there.

-Audio soundbites galore.
+Audio soundbites, galore.

-We'll have the audio sound bites of that coming up.
+We'll have the audio soundbites of that coming up.

-Uh one of the Justice Department aides has taken the Fifth Amendment or says she will take the Fifth Amendment, not going to testify uh because of the partisan atmosphere in the Senate.
+One of the Justice Department aides has taken the Fifth Amendment or says she will take the Fifth Amendment.

-All that much more straight ahead here on the EIB network.
+All that, much more straight ahead here on the EIB network.

-You remember way, way back, I don't know how this had to be in the early 90s, late 80s, maybe, early 90s, on April Fool's Day, on April 1st, I did an entire monologue on the necessity of uh increasing taxes on the poor.
+You remember way, way back, I don't know how this had to be in the early 90s, late 80s, maybe early 90s, on April Fool's Day, on April 1st, I did an entire monologue on the necessity of increasing taxes on the poor, that the poor were not paying their fair share, and that it was unfair.

 And I went through this whole mess.

-And of course, I uh it did.
+And of course, it did.

 Well, it has taken a while.